 There are many places to eat in North Conway, and a lot of them are great, but one that stood out to us was May Kelly’s Cottage, a traditionally styled Irish pub that is so unique inside.
 If you’re looking for fun date ideas in North Conway, NH, a visit to this cool Irish pub should be on the list!

-This is the perfect place to go if you want a laid back atmosphere and a pint of Guinness.
+This is the perfect place to go in North Conway if you want a laid back atmosphere and a pint of Guinness.
 The food is hearty and comforting and the portions are big.
 Definitely a fun spot during your visit to North Conway.

 Stay in an awesome vacation rental

 There are unique AirBnbs all over New Hampshire.
 In North Conway and surrounding areas especially, you can find plenty of cozy cabins in the woods.
-There are also lots of other beautiful options in the region, so be sure to peruse the AirBnb website and add properties to your wish list.
+There are also lots of other beautiful options in the region, so be sure to spend some time looking up vacation rentals in and near North Conway to find the perfect one for you.

 Cool off at Diana’s Baths